When is Kimco Realty Corporation (KIM) going to be good investment?

 Kimco Realty Corporation (NYSE:KIM) trade information

-Sporting 7.1% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 16 when the KIM stock price touched $15.47- or saw a rise of 1.55%.
-Year-to-date, Kimco Realty Corporation shares have moved -26.46%, while the 5-day performance has seen it change 12.23%.
-Over the past 30 days, the shares of Kimco Realty Corporation (NYSE:KIM) have changed 38.2%.
-Short interest in the company has seen 13.25 Million shares shorted with days to cover at 2.6.
+Despite being -0.2% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 16 when the KIM stock price touched $15.47- or saw a rise of 3.36%.
+Year-to-date, Kimco Realty Corporation shares have moved -27.81%, while the 5-day performance has seen it change 5.13%.
+Over the past 30 days, the shares of Kimco Realty Corporation (NYSE:KIM) have changed 34.68%.
+Short interest in the company has seen 13.25 Million shares shorted with days to cover at 2.58.

 Kimco Realty Corporation (KIM) estimates and forecasts